 The Setting

-Carefully consider how authors create a complex, imaginary, and immersive world in their books.
+Consider how authors create a complex, imaginary, and immersive world in their books.

-For example, think of how tranquil the village from The Lord of the Rings is different from the desolate volcanic wasteland seen in Mordor.
+For example, think of how tranquil the village from The Lord of the Rings is different from the desolate volcanic wasteland in Mordor.

 Examine how authors develop the characters.